 7 Tips for Wildfire Safety | Hiking & Backpacking

-As wildfires rage across the west, we felt this was an appropriate time to check in about safety for hikers.
-First and foremost, fire and air quality danger are extreme right now (as of Sunday September 13, 2020), and the best option for those living in affected areas is to stay home, stay inside, and stay alert.
+As wildfires routinely rage across the world, we felt this was an appropriate time to check in about safety for hikers.
+First and foremost, fire and air quality danger are frequently extreme, and the best option for those living in affected areas is to stay home, stay inside, and stay alert.
 First responders are stretched impossibly thin, and it is up to us not to add to their burden, should a new fire break out and backcountry rescue become necessary.

 In response to the wildfires ravaging the country, all active wildfire and air quality maps are now available for free on gaiagps.com.
 These maps allow you to track wildfires using heat-detected satellite data and information reported from people on-site at the fires.
 You can also view current and upcoming estimated levels of pollutants with Air Quality maps.